Robin Hulbert

 Robin James Hulbert (born 14 March 1980) is an English former footballer who played as a midfielder.
 He played 297 games in a 17-year career in the Football League and Conference.

 Signing professional forms with Swindon Town in 1996, he spent four years with the club, also spending a brief time on loan at Newcastle United in 1998.
 Joining Bristol City in 2000, he moved on to Telford United in 2003, following a loan spell at Shrewsbury Town.
-He transferred to Port Vale in 2004, and stayed with the club for the next four injury-blighted years.
+He transferred to Port Vale in 2004 and stayed with the club for the next four injury-blighted years.
 Spending the 2008–09 season with Darlington, he moved on to Barrow in 2009.
-He stayed for three seasons, and again struggled with injuries.
-He had a brief spell with Worcester City, before making a brief return to Barrow in August 2013.
+He stayed for three seasons and again struggled with injuries.
+He had a brief spell with Worcester City before returning to Barrow in August 2013.